nuniz/mlx_stft/README.md

     window: Type of window function to apply (default is "hann").
     onesided: Whether to return only the non-redundant part of the spectrum (default is False).
     return_db: Whether to return the result in decibels (default is False).

-## Features

-- Compute STFT of audio signals.
-- Option to return the result in decibels (dB) with top_db and epsilon.
-- Customizable window functions.